rbuskens/spinnaker.github.io/documentation/getting_started.md

-Web Services (AWS) EC2 or Google Compute Engine virtual machine (VM) or local machine, then walk you through the steps of setting up and using Spinnaker to deploy to and manage clusters on AWS and/or Google Cloud Platform.
+Web Services (AWS) EC2 or Google Compute Engine virtual machine (VM) or local machine, then walk you through the steps of setting up and using Spinnaker to deploy to and manage clusters on AWS and/or Google Cloud Platform (GCP).

 You will go through the following steps:

-1. Setup a project representing your target deployment environment.
+1. Set up a project representing your target deployment environment.
 This project will house the clusters that are deployed and managed by Spinnaker.
-1. Setup a virtual machine that will be used to run Spinnaker.
+1. Set up a virtual machine that will be used to run Spinnaker.
 1. Install, configure and run Spinnaker.
 1. Configure an example Spinnaker pipeline to bake an image and deploy the image to a cluster, and let you explore Spinnaker in operation.